VBhojawala/vbhojawala.github.io/pages/python/04_Builtin_DataStructures/12_MemoryView.md

 <p id="tut-cons"> memoryview(obj) </p>

-<p> Creates and returns memory view which references to 'obj'. </p>
+<p> Creates and returns memory view which references to 'obj', which can be collected to a container or iterated over. </p>

 {% assign code_block = code_block | plus: 1 %}